 It's very simple.
 You begin attending rehearsals.
-You learn one song, which will be provided to you.
+You learn one song that will be provided to you.
 When you can sing that song without the music (i.e. memorized) you inform the music director or the membership chair.
-You then stay a little later after a predetermined rehearsal and sing that song with four other voices, including one that sings with you, if you want.
+You then stay a little later after a predetermined rehearsal and sing that song with four other voices, including one that sings with you.
 During the audition, the music director listens for accuracy, intonation (pitch) and whether or not you can stay on your part.
 You will be notified the next day if you passed.
 If you need to try again that's ok.
 The music director will give you a few things to work on and set up another audition (same process) usually within two weeks.

 How much personal time will it take?

-We don't have attendance requirements other than we want every singer at six to eight rehearsals before major performances, including competition.
-We believe your enjoyment you get out of the chorus is directly related to what you put into it.
-We do move at a fast pace, so taking time to practice on your own is important.
-We know you'll love singing with us!
-The time you spend will be an investment in a hobby to last a lifetime.
+We don't have attendance requirements other than we want every singer to attend six to eight rehearsals before major performances (see below).
+We believe the enjoyment you get from your affiliation is directly proportionate to what you put into it.
+So take time to practice on your own.
+You love to sing so why not enjoy Greeley Harmonix to the fullest?
+The time you spend will be an investment in a hobby that will last a lifetime.

-We also have all-day rehearsal sessions, usually twice each year, when we work with an outside coach who helps us hone our ensemble skills.
-Again, these are announced well in advance and attendance is expected..
+At times we may have all-day rehearsal sessions when we work with an outside coach who helps us hone our ensemble skills.
+These are announced well in advance and attendance is expected.

 If you've ever taken piano lessons or learned a musical instrument - or played sports - then you know how much more quickly you improve with practice.
-Investing as little as 15 minutes a day or dedicating specific practice times several a week will really enhance your enjoyment of the chorus.
-We ecourage you to set a practice schedule and make it a part of your routine (a good role model if you have children!).
+Investing as little as 15 minutes a day..
+We ecourage you to set a practice schedule and make it a part of your routine.

 We have two annual events:

-In addition to these two scheduled events, on average we book three paid performances throughout the year for various private and civic organizations and we donate performances to the community.
+In addition to these two scheduled events, we often schedule a fall concern and, on average, we book three paid performances throughout the year for various private and civic organizations.
+We also donate performances to the community.